Astrapolis-peasant/socket_listener/README.md

 ## why multiprocessing
 However, during the testing, I found out that each os has its own limit of how many threads you can start at a time.
 Mine would stop when threads >= 900.
 Therefore, we must use different processes to hold multithreading.

-## why boht multithreading and multiprocessing
+## why both multithreading and multiprocessing
-During the time I google for advices, I rarely see anyone using both at a time.
+During the time I googled for advices, I have rarely seen anyone using both at a time.
 However, my testing shows that if I built multiprocessing directly.
-Each process would cost 7 mb for the memory because multiprocessing does not share memory while there is a great overhead for each process, which makes memory the bottleneck!
+Each process would cost roughly 7 mb for the memory since each process does not share memory causing great overhead, which makes memory installed the bottleneck!

 ## Queue and MongoDB
 I used `multiprocessing.Queue` to receive messages among different threads and processes.
 My initial plan was using  `Queue.Queue` in each process, then write another process to specifically to run `multiprocessing.Queue.get(thread_message)` among each different process.
 However, it turns out that `multiprocessing.Queue` can easily fetch all messages among different threads and processes.